 On January 15, 2009, Captain Sullenberger landed his defective plane on the icy waters of the Hudson River, saving 155 people onboard.
-The film narrated in a non-liner order explores the grounds that made Sullenberger execute this dangerous yet life-saving landing.
+The film narrated in a non-linear order explores the grounds that made Sullenberger execute this dangerous yet life-saving landing.
 It also chronicles the aftermath: legal hearings questioning the captain’s decision.
-Sully is lot more nuanced and profound than an average Oscar-bait drama.
+Sully is a lot more nuanced and profound than an average Oscar-bait drama.
 Part of the reason is Hanks’ astounding low-key performance.
-Hanks spent lot of time embodying the persona of soft-spoken real-life Sullenberger.
+Hanks spent a lot of time embodying the persona of soft-spoken real-life Sullenberger.
 From Sullenberger’s interviews, we can tell Tom Hanks disappeared into the role.
 Sully, once again, proves what a master of subtle brilliance Tom Hanks is.

 Special Mention: Toy Story Trilogy

 Pixar’s timeless tales on growing up and friendship roped in Tom Hanks to give voice to Woody, the pull-string cowboy toy.
 Hanks’ voice performance relegates his ‘star persona’ and perfectly bring out a distinct, individual identity for the animated character.
 The desired effect of having Tom Hanks voice Woody is that we stay empathetic to its plight.
 At times, the emotions flowing from the cowboy toy look so natural and spontaneous that we don’t even a carry a picture of Hanks voicing Woody in our mind.

 There we are!
 These are some of Tom Hanks’ finest performances.
 Your thoughts?
 Which are your #top3 roles of the actor?
 Let’s talk in the comments below.